Guidelines for Assigning Credit to Courses

 - 4 semester/quarter hours (200 minutes per week of instruction plus 8–12 hours homework, or equivalent)

-The Office of the Registrar, 271 Huntington Avenue, maintains the official record for all courses.
+The Office of the University Registrar maintains the official record for all courses.
 In the event of error in any publication, the academic record will reflect the correct semester/quarter hours applicable to any degree requirement.

 On occasion, course titles change, while the course number remains the same.
 Despite such title changes, the course is still considered to be the same course.
 Students who have taken the course under the old title and then take the course again under the new title are considered to have repeated the course.